 - 1-613-830-2992 (collect outside of North America)

-If you don’t already have somewhere where you can self-isolate, these Vancouver hotels offer special rates for UCW students.
+If you don’t already have somewhere where you can self-isolate, the list of Vancouver hotels on this page offers special rates for UCW students.
+However, to get these rates, you must book these hotels directly through the hotel websites as listed below.

-The hotel vouchers are valid for new students starting their UCW program in the Spring (April) 2021 Term and arriving in Canada on or before June 12, 2021.
+The hotel vouchers are valid for eligible new students who started/are starting their UCW program in the Winter 2021 Term, Spring 2021 Term, Summer 2021 Term or Fall 2021 Term.
+Deadlines for applying for the voucher for each term start are listed on the application form.
 Terms and conditions may apply.

 Download the Hotel Voucher Application here.